ClementLG/WebLab/README.md

 * **File Upload:** Use the file upload form on the main page to upload files to the server.
 * **File Download/Delete:** Select files from the list and use the buttons to download or delete them.
 * **Log Viewing:** Access the logs through the "View Logs" link on the main page.
 Use the search functionality to find specific entries.
+* **Fake Login:** Navigate to the login page through the link on the main page.
+Use the provided demo credentials to log in.
+* **Fake Payment:** Navigate to the payment page through the link on the main page.
+Fill in the payment details or use the auto-fill button for test data.

 ## Architecture
 ```